PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/deploying-sql-server-on-kubernetes/index.md

 ## Availability Group failover

 We need to first check if the secondary replica is ready for failover using the below sql command.
-The ```sys.dm_hadr_database_replica_cluster_states``` DMV returns information about the health of the availability databases in the always on availablilty group.
+The ```sys.dm_hadr_database_replica_cluster_states``` DMV returns information about the health of the availability databases in the always on availability group.
 If the ```is_failover_ready``` bit is set to 1 then the secondary is synchronized and ready to failover.

 ```sql
 SELECT is_failover_ready